-From the category drop down to choose the desired audience.
+From the category drop-down, choose the desired audience.
 Similar audiences will create a list based on your remarketing data.
-Click save and your new targeting will be applied.
+Click save, and your new targeting will be applied.

-If you are curious about experimenting with similar audiences, this video from AdWords explains more about how similar audiences and other audience types can help advertisers add scale to their remarketing campaigns:
+Suppose you are curious about experimenting with similar audiences.
+In that case, this video from AdWords explains more about how similar audiences and other audience types can help advertisers add scale to their remarketing campaigns:

 2.0 Auto-targeting in AdWords remarketing

-Auto-targeting is good for expanding your pool but only to audiences who have a significantly high probability of converting.
-If you have eCPC activated (enhanced cost per click) for a conversion focused optimisation of your campaign, then Google AdWords recommends auto-targeting for your remarketing list.
+Auto-targeting is suitable for expanding your pool but only for audiences with a high probability of converting.
+If you have eCPC activated (enhanced cost per click) for a conversion-focused optimisation of your campaign, then Google AdWords recommends auto-targeting for your remarketing list.

-Similar audiences are a little different as you are allowed more direct control over your budget and ads, such as being able to create specific ads for the similar audience.
-Similar audiences are more sophisticated and a better option if your primary focus is the expansion of your audience pool.
+Similar audiences are different as you are allowed more direct control over your budget and ads, such as being able to create specific ads for a similar audience.
+Similar audiences are more sophisticated and a better option if your primary focus is expanding your audience pool.

 Auto-targeting comes in two varieties, conservative or aggressive.
-The conservative option helps advertisers stay close to their desired CPA and the aggressive option acquires as many new conversions as possible.
+The traditional option helps advertisers stay close to their desired CPA, and the aggressive option acquires as many new conversions as possible.

 3.0 Affinity audiences

-Affinity audiences are a good option if your campaign seeks to target users at the awareness stage in the conversion funnel but many advertisers feel the targeting is too broad.
-To give advertisers more control AdWords introduced custom affinity audiences.
+Affinity audiences are a good option if your campaign seeks to target users at the conversion funnel awareness stage, but many advertisers feel the targeting is too broad.
+To give advertisers more control, AdWords introduced custom affinity audiences.

 4.0 Custom affinity audiences

-Custom affinity audiences are very similar to affinity audiences except that advertisers can create their own bespoke lists.
-This is helpful for advertisers looking to target a subgroup within the affinity categories, for example targeting users interested in alternative fashion, not mainstream fashion.
+Custom affinity audiences are very similar to affinity audiences, except that advertisers can create bespoke lists.
+This is helpful for advertisers looking to target a subgroup within the affinity categories, for example, targeting users interested in alternative fashion, not mainstream fashion.

 To create a custom affinity audience, you can combine interest categories with specific website URLs you believe users may have taken an interest in.

-To avoid limiting your audience, Google AdWords recommends including at least 5 websites and/or topics but you can always add more and this won’t limit your audience base.
+To avoid limiting your audience, Google AdWords recommends including at least 5 websites and topics, but you can always add more, which won’t restrict your audience base.